Registration for District 97

 - The IL transfer form is required for any transfer student coming from another IL public school.
 This form will come from the old school.

-- Bring in all other required documents to district office during a Registration Event; no appointment needed or accepted.
+- Bring in all other required documents to district office during a Registration event (see list below); no appointment needed or accepted.

 - Verify information; upload documents where required.